Focus-Points/focuspoints-sitecore/readme.md

 Instead of using `MediaManager.GetMediaUrl()` to return the Sitecore image URL you can use `FocusPointsHelper.GetMediaUrl()` to return the FocusPoints image URL.

-To use the helper, first reference the `FocusPoints.dll` then add a `using FocusPoints.Helpers;` to your code and then use the example code provided below.
+To use the helper, first reference the `FocusPoints.dll`, then add a `using FocusPoints.Helpers;` to your code and then use the example code provided below.
 This will return a `string` with the URL to the image.

 ### Example